seanstark/sentinel-tools/agent-management/readme.md

 # Usage

  > Azure Arc does not return a detailed status of the udpate request
+ > The rest API only allows upgrading to Major+Minor versions.
+Therefore you can't upgrade from 1.2 to 1.2.2.

 - The script takes input from an object of machines from either [**Get-AzVM**](https://learn.microsoft.com/powershell/module/az.compute/get-azvm?view) or [**Get-AzConnectedMachine**](https://learn.microsoft.com/powershell/module/az.connectedmachine/get-azconnectedmachine).
 This will give you the flexibility to scope updates to specific machines.